Networking Without the 'Network': The No-Cringe Guide for Real Humans

 And yet… if you run a small business, you've probably realised just how lonely it can get.
 Whether you're a solopreneur, freelancer, coach, or the entire HR department rolled into one, sometimes you just want someone to nod in understanding when you say, "I spent two hours fighting with Canva and lost."

-networking isn’t about collecting leads.
-It’s about building and being part of a community.
+The truth is, networking isn't about collecting leads.
+It's about building and being part of a community.

 Being a Solopreneur Shouldn't Mean Solitary Confinement